 You’ve now reached the end of our guide.
 That means you know pretty much all there is to know about writing a kick-ass mini-course for promoting affiliate products.
 In fact, you can get started on writing your own right now!

-Just remember that the best email courses are the usually the simplest.
+Just remember, the best email courses are usually the simplest.
 Be straightforward with your ideas, offer info they can’t find anywhere else, and always keep things interesting so they won’t click that ‘Unsubscribe’ button.